andrewflbarnes/snacks/README.md

 # snacks

-A small collection of basically (poorly) implemented tools for pen testing.
+A small collection of tools for limited testing of common HTTP vulnerabilities.

-This project is more of a learning experience in golang so will likely fall short of a lot of go best practices
+Goals:
+- Learn Go
+- Learn about common HTTP attack vectors

 ### Clone
 ```bash